Grice, Mrs Sue

-Qualified, accredited OFSTED ‘Outstanding’ setting.
+Qualified, OFSTED ‘Outstanding’ setting.
+Coronavirus risk assessed.
 Providing excellent learning and development opportunities, in a fun and caring environment, guided by the EYFS pre-school curriculum and being a member of the QCC - Quality childminding in Cornwall.
-Indoor activities are linked to outdoor experiences- visiting beaches, acting out stories - trip trapping over bridges, squelching in mud, developing road safety skills, visiting parks, construction sites, theme parks and walks in woods.
-We attend local community groups, including toddler group.
+Indoor activities are linked to outdoor experiences- visiting beaches, acting out stories - trip trapping over bridges, squelching in mud, developing road safety skills, visiting parks, construction sites, and walks in the woods.
+Pre-covid we attended local community groups, including toddler group, and Dairyland and will again in the future.
 Garden play is safe and secure consisting of slides, sandpit, trampolines, bikes, wood for large scale constructions, water play, and malleable play.
 In the summer months water slides, paddling pools and a larger 12ft x 4ft pool for older children are all available.
 Further details of activities such as cooking, crafts, sensory play etc on request.
 I receive Nursery Education Funding for 2, 3, and 4 year olds, and can provide continuity of care until school and beyond.
 My qualifications include ICP, DCP & ECP; CACHE & NVQ levels 3 & 4, a foundation degree in early Years Practice, amongst others.
 Ongoing courses provide continuing professional development.
 Mandatory first aid, food hygiene, and safeguarding are updated as required.
 As a specialist childminder all babies and children are welcome, supported by my many qualifications in additional needs and learning disabilities practice.
 These include SENCO for my setting, child development, Makaton and on body signing, PECS communication, autism awareness, dietary needs incl.
 Nasogastric/ gastrostomy feeding, and none confrontational ways to support children with complex needs.
 I am also a short break foster carer for Cornwall Council.
 Registered since 1991, my previous OFSTED inspections were judged as ‘OUTSTANDING’ in all areas, as was my latest inspection (Jan 16).
 Prior to Childminding I have worked in nursery, primary and special schools.

 Who to contact